 2. The illusion of control

-How long do we play in its shadow before we realize that there is always something or someone, the wizard if you would, standing behind the curtain pulling the strings, telling us that the great Oz has spoken?
+How long do we play in its shadow before we realize that something or someone is always standing behind the curtain, pulling the strings?

 The longer you labor under this illusion, the greater your disappointments will be.